Lion4567714/Lion4567714.github.io/_posts/2023-12-20-development-of-this-website.md

 date:   2023-12-20 00:00:00 -0800
 ---

 This post is mostly just for me so that I can keep track of what I want to do with this project.
-But if you are interested in how the project is going and what I have to think about as I'm developing it, feel free to continue reading. 😉
+But if you are interested in how the project is going and what I have to think about as I'm developing it, feel free to continue reading. :wink:
 ## What's been done
 - [x] Set up Jekyll
   - Website is functional